This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 9. Spenco RX Full-Length Orthotic Arch Support Shoe Insole

-The second Spenco insole in this list is nicknamed as RX.
+The second Spenco insole in this list is nicknamed RX.
 This insole is moldable.
 RX caters from low to high arch which is a good option for your current condition.

 The upper of RX is made of nylon that aims to lessen friction on the skin.
-Also, the RX employs a unique cushioning system which puts the full-length arch support in its rightful place.
-The arch support is, in fact, shaped to enhance one's balance.
-However, it's settled too far back.
-The insole's maximum height attainable at the arch is measured at 2.5 cm.
+Also, the RX employs a unique cushioning system that puts the full-length arch support in its rightful place.
+The arch support is, in fact, shaped to enhance one’s balance.
+However, it’s settled too far back.
+The insole’s maximum height attainable at the arch is measured at 2.5 cm.

 If your size is between two whole numbers, the best option is to size down.